Skip to main content

 Class Meetings: 10.30–11.20am ET Tuesdays and Thursdays (Synchronous Online)

-In this course, students from Purdue University (West Lafayette, Indiana) and Unisinos (Porto Alegre, Brazil) will collaborate virtually in interdisciplinary teams to identify solutions to a major global challenge.
-At the start of the course, students at both universities will meet together to learn about the topic from a range of disciplinary perspectives through guest lectures, assigned readings, and class discussions.
-Students will then be divided into interdisciplinary teams with members from both universities and provided a prompt related to the theme.
+In this course, students from Purdue University (West Lafayette, Indiana), Unisinos (Porto Alegre, Brazil), and Universidad Nacional de San Antonio Abad del Cusco (Cuzco, Peru) will collaborate virtually in interdisciplinary teams to identify solutions to a global or trans-local challenge.
+At the start of the course, students from all three universities will meet together to learn about the topic from a range of disciplinary perspectives through guest lectures, assigned readings, and class discussions.
+Students will then be divided into interdisciplinary teams with members from all three universities and provided a prompt related to the theme.
 Teams will spend the remainder of the course focused on researching, developing, and packaging their solutions, which they will present publicly at the end of the term.
 In addition to increasing knowledge of the topic and improving teamwork skills, students in this course will advance in intercultural knowledge, skills, and attitudes through their international collaborative experience.

-Those completing this course will be given first priority to enroll in a subsidized study abroad program to Porto Alegre over the subsequent Spring Break period for additional credit.
+Those completing this course will be given first priority to enroll in a subsidized study abroad program to our partner university over the subsequent Spring Break period for additional credit.

 Class Meetings: Asynchronous Online